 Tooth sensitivity is never pleasant, and many individuals with sensitive teeth avoid daily activities like consuming hot or cold foods and beverages, eating tough or sticky foods, and brushing and flossing their teeth thoroughly.

 Tooth sensitivity is more than just uncomfortable; it can lead to a variety of other dental problems and may indicate that something more serious is already developing.
+What causes sensitive teeth and how can you deal with them quickly, to get back to foods and beverages you love?

 The Causes of Tooth Sensitivity